Elected Official? Create newsletters in minutes, not hours.

 💼 Economic Development and Local Business

-🔹 A brand new farmers market opens this Wednesday in North Redondo.
+🔹 A brand new farmers' market opens this Wednesday in North Redondo.
 The North Redondo Beach Farmers Market debuts on Wednesday, April 22, on Green Lane between Artesia Boulevard and Vanderbilt Street, right next to the North Branch Library.
 Hours are 2:00 to 7:00 p.m. every Wednesday.
-Fresh food, local vendors, and one more reason for neighbors on our side of the city to run into each other in the middle of the week.
+Fresh food, local vendors, and one more reason for neighbors to run into each other in the middle of the week.

 → 🎯 My take: North Redondo has needed its own weekly market for a long time, and Green Lane next to the library is the right spot for it.
-This is exactly the kind of small, community-scale economic activity I want to see more of in District 1, and it is built to give back: revenue from the market goes into projects for the Artesia and Aviation corridors.
+This is exactly the kind of grassroots activity that can make a difference in a community, and it is built to give back: revenue from the market goes into projects for the Artesia and Aviation corridors.

 👉 Visit the NRB Farmers Market